 This simple fish stew recipe comes together quickly and is perfect for a cozy weeknight meal.
 The combination of cod, potatoes, peppers and tomatoes is inspired by Spanish cooking from the Basque region.
 It’s filling, healthy, dairy and gluten-free, and only includes garlic-infused oil for the low FODMAP set!

-I tried to keep the recipe list in the SIBO Made Simple book as globally minded as possible, because cultures who have been cooking the same ingredients with the same techniques for centuries and centuries, tend to have a pretty good grasp of what it takes to eat well.
+I tried to keep the recipe list in my cookbook SIBO Made Simple book as globally minded as possible, because cultures who have been cooking the same ingredients with the same techniques for centuries and centuries, tend to have a pretty good grasp of what it takes to eat well.

 This cod fish stew recipe is inspired by a trip I took in the summer of 2013 to Spanish and French Basque.
 It was really easy to eat gluten-free over there because the cuisine revolved around the most simple, beautiful combinations of fresh ingredients.

 One of my favorite dishes that I ate was a tuna stew called a marmitako, which I recreated shortly after returning for this site.
 Like many dishes in the region, it starts with an ultra flavorful base called sofrito, which is essentially peppers, onion, and garlic cooked low and slow in a deep puddle of olive oil until caramelized.